DGPO: Discovering Multiple Strategies with Diversity-Guided Policy Optimization: Experiments

 \subsection{Atari}

 We evaluate DGPO on the Atari games Pong and Boxing, to test the performance for tasks with image observations.
 DGPO's diversity metric is defined similarly to the one used in MPE (full details in Appendix F).
 In each environment, we set $n_z=2$.
-Results are summarized in Fig.~\ref{fig:Atari_SMAC_result}(a) and Table~\ref{table:exp_result}, averaged over five seeds.
-DGPO again delivers a favorable trade-off between external reward and strategy diversity.
+Results are summarized in Fig.~\ref{fig:Atari_SMAC_result}(a), averaged over five seeds.
+We also reported the experimental results for $n_z=10$ in Appendix I. DGPO again delivers a favorable trade-off between external reward and strategy diversity.
 Fig.~\ref{fig: atari visualization}(a) visualizes the results of the two strategies obtained by DGPO on Pong.
 In this game, the agent controls the green paddle.
 When $z=0$ the agent holds the paddle at the bottom of the screen until the ball is near, while when $z=1$, the default position of the paddle is at the top of the screen.
 Fig.~\ref{fig: atari visualization}(b) similarly shows the different strategies obtained by DGPO on Boxing, where the agent controls the white character, and is rewarded for punching the black opponent.
 The heatmap shows DGPO learns to attack from different sides.
 Other baseline algorithms tend to remain in a single corner.